bytifex/attrimpl/README.md

 # attrimpl
-The aim of the package is to reduce boilerplate code by adding implementations in trivial cases:
+The aim of the package is to reduce boilerplate code by adding implementations in trivial cases.

 ## Directives
 Directives that can be added before fields